newism/craft-imgix/README.md

 1. Drop-in replacement for Craft CMS native [image transforms](https://craftcms.com/docs/5.x/development/image-transforms.html) and [.srcset()](https://craftcms.com/docs/5.x/development/image-transforms.html#generating-srcset-sizes) method
 2. Add additional imgix parameters to image transforms
 3. Use imgix for CP thumbnails
+4. Allows `.pdf` files to be rasterized and transformed (unlike Craft CMS transforms)

 The only thing you'll need to update is your [filesystem Base URL](https://craftcms.com/docs/5.x/reference/element-types/assets.html#filesystems) to use your imgix domain.

 ## Requirements

-This plugin requires Craft CMS 4.0.0 or later, and PHP 8.3.0 or later.
+This plugin requires Craft CMS 4.0.0 or later, and PHP 8.0.2 or later.

 See Caveats for additional requirements.